axelpale/affineplane/docs/API.md

 - `rect`
   - a rectangle on the source basis.
 - `sourceBasis`
-  - a ABXY, a transition from the source basis to
-  - the reference basis.
+  - a [proj2](#affineplaneproj2), a transition from the source basis to the reference basis.
 - `targetBasis`
-  - a ABXY, a transition from the target basis to
-  - the reference basis.
+  - a [proj2](#affineplaneproj2), a transition from the target basis to the reference basis.

 <p style="display: inline">Return:</p>

-- the rectangle on the targer basis.
+- the rectangle on the target basis.

 <a name="affineplanerect2create"></a>
 ### affineplane.rect2.create(a, b, x, y, w, h)